HIP, LEG & KNEE

 Your sacroiliac joints (we call them the “SI” joints) are the places where your hips meet your spine.
 These joints don’t have a lot of flexibility, but they do move slightly as you move your body.
 If SI joints become damaged or diseased, it can be painful.
 SI joints hurt when the tiny nerves in the joints become irritated, due to injury or arthritis, or if the supporting ligaments become irritated.
 SI joint pain begins in the low back and buttocks and can radiate into the hip, groin and thigh on one or both sides of the body.
-A variety of treatment options are available.
-Watch this video.
+A variety of treatment options are available for your hip, leg and knee.

 Genicular Nerve Ablation (RF Neurotomy) | Knee

 During this outpatient procedure, your physician uses a radiofrequency device to heat up and disrupt the genicular nerves in your knee.
 These are the sensory nerves that transmit pain signals from the knee to the brain.
 Disrupting these pathways can provide long-term relief from knee pain.

 HYALGAN® Injection for Osteoarthritis | Knee

 This minimally invasive, image-guided injection delivers a medicine called HYALGAN directly into your knee joint to relieve pain associated with osteoarthritis.

 Radiofrequency Ablation of the Genicular Nerves | Knee

 This minimally invasive procedure heats the tissue and nerve to stop the pain signal.